theNorstroem/spectools/documentation/content/docs/tools/BEC.md

 - spectools
 - furoc

 > No furoc generators are installed.
 Add the needed furoc-gen-XXX to the `.furobecrc` file.
+Or build a image based on this one.